Ultimate Guide to Upper Eyelid Folds & Double Eyelids

 Evolution of the Asian Monolid

-People in South Korea, North Korea, northern China, Japan and some other eastern Asian countries have ancestors who lived more than 8,000 years ago.
+People in South and North Korea, northern China, Japan, and some other eastern Asian countries have ancestors who lived more than 8,000 years ago.
 They descended from Siberian hunter-gatherers.

 These early explorers lived in and traveled through various climatic zones, exposing them to high winds, dust storms, blinding blizzards, and extreme heat.
 Sweating, squinting, looking downward, and maintaining warmth in the brow all affected the way that their eyes developed evolutionarily.

-Compared to the look of the Caucasian eye, the classic Asiatic eye appearance is a marked by:
+Compared to the look of the Caucasian eye, the classic Asiatic eye appearance is marked by: